robertvs/LazyObject/README.md

     return DateTime.Now;
 });
 ```
-Using the static _Create_ method we tell LazyObject<>to create a proxy instance of the class
+Using the static **Create** method we tell LazyObject to create a proxy instance of the **TestObj** class.
 Now we can use the **SetLazy** method to map delegates to the objects properties!
 Yey!

-We can access the properties as usual and DynamicProxy will intecept the call and return and execute the delegate
+We can access the properties as usual and DynamicProxy will intecept the call and execute the delegate

 ```DateTime testDate = testObj.Date; //this is when the delegate will be called```